create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See Prima::Widget::pack

-Specifies array of colors, that are desired to be present into the system palette, as close to the PALETTE as possible.
+Manages the array of colors that are desired to be present in the system palette, as close to the PALETTE as possible.
 This property works only if the graphic device allows palette operations.
 See "palette" in Prima::Drawable.

 See also: ownerPalette

-If SYSTEM_WINDOW is a valid system-dependent window handle, then a widget becomes the child of the window specified, given the widget's ::clipOwner is 0.
-The parent window can belong to another application.
+If the SYSTEM_WINDOW is a valid system-dependent window handle then a widget becomes the child of the window specified, given the widget's ::clipOwner is 0.
+The parent window may belong to another application.

 Default value is undef.